blackflux/lambda-tdd/README.md

 Type: `string`<br>
 Default: `env.yml`

 Specify yaml file containing environment variables.
-No existing environment variables can be overwritten.
+To allow overwriting of existing environment variables prefix with `^`.
+Otherwise an exception is thrown.

 Environment variables set by default are `AWS_REGION`, `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` since these always get set by the AWS Lambda environment.